-- 1. Do not loiter when lining up for meals.
-Remain in room with the door closed and wait for your dorm to be called for meal. - 2.
+- 1. Do not loiter when lining up for meals. - 2.
+Remain in room with the door closed and wait for your dorm to be called for meal. - 3.
 You are not permitted to give away or trade food items while in the serving line.
-If you choose to exchange food items, you may do so only at the table at which you are seated. - 3.
-Once seated at a table, you cannot move to another table or switch seats. - 4.
+If you choose to exchange food items, you may do so only at the table at which you are seated. - 4.
+Once seated at a table, you cannot move to another table or switch seats. - 5.
 If you have a complaint, report it to the Sergeant on duty.
-Do not direct complaints to the inmate food service workers. - 5.
-When finished eating, push in your chair, place your tray in the dish room access window, put your utensils in the bucket provided, and leave the dining room. - 6.
-Nothing is to be taken from the dining area back to your room, except one piece of fruit when it is on the menu (must be eaten the same day). - 7.
-No personal cups or containers are permitted in the dining room. - 8.
-You are not allowed to enter the dining area at any time between meals without permission from staff.
+Do not direct complaints to the PIOC food service workers. - 6.
+When finished eating, push in your chair, place your tray in the dish room access window, put your utensils in the bucket provided, and leave the dining room. - 7.
+Nothing is to be taken from the dining area back to your room, except one piece of fruit when it is on the menu (must be eaten the same day). - 8.
+No personal cups or containers are permitted in the dining room. - 9.
+PIOC are not allowed to enter the dining area at any time between meals without permission from staff. - 10.
+No food is provided between meals.